Swarna0017/Helicopter-modelling/Readme.txt

         and moments (all three axes) about the vehicle centric reference frame, accounting for the placement of the components
     11. Cyclic_Integrator.py:
-        Integrates forces and moments about one complete rotation for performance computations (thrust, power, moments, etc.)
+        Integrates forces and moments about one complete rotation (azimuth circle) for performance computations (thrust, power, moments, etc.)
     12. Instantaneous_Integrator.py:
         Integrates instantaneous forces and moments on individual